Anamesa

 Anamesa is an interdisciplinary academic journal published by New York University, specifically by students of the John W. Draper Master's Program in Humanities and Social Thought.
-From its debut in the spring of 2003 up until the spring of 2010 it was jointly funded and edited with the Center for Latin American and Caribbean Studies.
+From its debut in the spring of 2003 up untl the spring of 2010 it was jointly funded and edited with the Center for Latin American and Caribbean Studies.

 In Greek, anamesa is an adverb that means "between".